We are only beginning to understand the potential of wearables and health for sleep monitoring.

 Predicting migraine attacks before they occur

-Migraine is a prevalent neurological disease affecting 39 million men, women, and children in the U.S. Early detection would help in shortening the migraine attack by taking preventive medication.
+Migraine is a prevalent neurological disease affecting 39 million men, women, and children in the U.S. Early detection would help shorten the migraine attack by taking preventive medication.

 There is a known relationship between sleep disturbances and migraines, and this association is especially strong between nighttime and early morning migraine attacks and sleep problems.